NativeScript/docs-v7/docs/performance-optimizations/lazy-loading.md

 - Add a new folder to hold your `FeatureModule` along with all the components, services, routing tables of the module.

     A good practice is to use the name of the module as the name of the containing folder.
-For example, create a `feature` folder and add `feature.module.ts` and the needed components that will be part of the module (in our case `feature.component.ts` wih the respective HTML and CSS files).
+For example, create a `feature` folder and add `feature.module.ts` and the needed components that will be part of the module (in our case `feature.component.ts` with the respective HTML and CSS files).
     ```JS
     my-app
     --app